hardin47/website/Math154/_book/06-bootstrap.md

 That is, it's the endpoints that are random, and we have a 0.95 probability that we'll get a random sample which will produce endpoints which will capture the true parameter.

-1. We could simply use the BS SE within the CI formula (and did for the interval above).
+1. We could use the Boot SE within the CI formula (and did for the interval above).
 The problem is that such an interval will only be accurate if the distribution for $\hat{\theta}$ is reasonably normal.
 If there is any bias or skew, the CI will not have desired coverage levels (@efrontibs, pg 161 and chapter 22).

 2. Now consider using the bootstrap to estimate the distribution for $\frac{\hat{\theta} - \theta}{SE(\hat{\theta})}$.
 \begin{align}